JBLanier/LazyWeather-for-iOS/README.md

 We plan to launch a beta by October 20, so check back then to see our working release!

-If you're interested, we get our data from the Dark Sky Forcast API:
+If you're interested, we get our data from the Dark Sky Forecast API:

 https://developer.forecast.io/